-Art therapy for the soul
+Art therapy for the soul.

 14/09/2025

-Along with handicraft activities, the project also organizes therapeutic painting experiences, notably: Mandala - Zentangle drawing, color painting and papier-mâché.
+Alongside the crafting activities, the project also organizes therapeutic painting experiences, notably: Mandala and Zentangle drawing, color pouring painting, and paper pulp sculpting.

 Empty